Harold Washington: Approval ratings

-Historical assessments
+Academic assessments

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Washington as the nineteenth-best American big-city mayor to have served between the years 1820 and 1993.
+A separate 1985 survey of experts on Chicago politics by Holli saw the then-incumbent Washington ranked eleventh-best among all Chicago mayors (up to that time).
+A 1994 iteration of the same survey of Chicago political experts saw Washington ranked third-best among all Chicago mayors.

 Death and funeral

 On November 25, 1987, at 11:00 am, Chicago Fire Department paramedics were called to City Hall.
 Washington's press secretary, Alton Miller, had been discussing school board issues with the mayor when Washington suddenly slumped over on his desk, falling unconscious.
 After failing to revive Washington in his office, paramedics rushed him to Northwestern Memorial Hospital.
 Further attempts to revive him failed, and Washington was pronounced dead at 1:36 p.m.

 At Daley Plaza, Patrick Keen, project director for the Westside Habitat for Humanity, announced Washington's official time of death to a separate gathering of Chicagoans.
 Initial reactions to the pronouncement of his death were of shock and sadness, as many black people believed that Washington was the only top Chicago official who would address their concerns.
+Following his death, President Ronald Reagan issued a statement calling Washington a "dedicated and outspoken leader who guided one of our nation's largest cities through the 1980's".

 Thousands of Chicagoans attended his wake in the lobby of City Hall between November 27 and 29, 1987.
 On November 30, 1987, Reverend B. Herbert Martin officiated Washington's funeral service in Christ Universal Temple at 119th Street and Ashland Avenue in Chicago.
 After the service, Washington was buried in Oak Woods Cemetery on the South Side of Chicago.

 Rumors

 Immediately after Washington's death, rumors about how Washington died began to surface.
 On January 6, 1988, Dr. Antonio Senat, Washington's personal physician, denied "unfounded speculations" that Washington had cocaine in his system at the time of his death, or that foul play was involved.
 Cook County Medical Examiner Robert J. Stein performed an autopsy on Washington and concluded that Washington had died of a heart attack.
 Washington had weighed 284 lb, and suffered from hypertension, high cholesterol levels, and an enlarged heart.
+His diet was "heavy in fat and sodium", wrote Gary Rivlin.
 On June 20, 1988, Alton Miller again indicated that drug reports on Washington had come back negative, and that Washington had not been poisoned prior to his death.
 Dr. Stein stated that the only drug in Washington's system had been lidocaine, which is used to stabilize the heart after a heart attack takes place.
 The drug was given to Washington either by paramedics or by doctors at Northwestern Memorial Hospital.
 Bernard Epton, Washington's opponent in the 1983 general election, died 18 days later, on December 13, 1987.